-A lot of activities are done here in this Starting up a Project process, but if the command to start the project came from a programme, then most of the Project Brief information would already be provided by the programme.
-So the only activity in the Starting up a Project process would be to create the Initiation Stage Plan.
+A lot of activities are done here in this Starting up a Project process, but if the command to start the project came from a programme, then most of the content of the Project Brief would most likely be provided by the programme.
+So the information you get in project mandate the less work you have to do in the Starting up a Project process.